designstem/projects/colorblindness/index.md

 #### Tasks

 1. ~What do you understand by “accessibility”?
 Have you ever come across that term?
 In which context have you heard about it?~
-2. ~Go to https://en.wikipedia.org/wiki/Accessibility and find out about the definition.~
+2. ~Go to https://en.wikipedia.org/wiki/Accessibility and find out about the definition of accessibility.~
-3. ~Get an overview of the areas in which we need to improve accessibility.~
+3. ~Gain an overview of the areas in which we need to improve accessibility.~
 4. ~Further, find out about the difference between “accessibility” and “usability”.~

 -